 What a year it has been!
-Homebound, feeling helpless against a health crisis, social unrest all over the world, including here… an ideal time for soul searching, I guess!
-And now there is finally hope of traveling again, though lots of things need to happen before we can do it safely.
+Homebound, helpless against a health crisis, social unrest worldwide, including here… an ideal time for soul searching, I guess!
+And now there is the hope of traveling again, though many things need to happen before we can do it safely.
 Fingers crossed.
-So, this past year, I mostly took a break from my images and stories, not wanting to add to the feeling of deprivation we all felt.
+So, this past year, I mostly took a break from my images and stories, not wanting to add to the deprivation we all felt.
 But now, my thinking about traveling again sent me back to one of my last adventures before the pandemic, in West Africa, the land of Voodoo.

-Voodoo, an intriguing word with many spellings (Vodon, Vodoun, Vodou, Voudou),evokes so many esoteric images of black magic, witchcraft, spells, and dolls that are enough to make anyone want to know more.
-In Bénin, a small country in West Africa, Voodoo is an official religion (along with Christianity and Islam), and it is now celebrated every year in a national festival.
+Voodoo, an intriguing word with many spellings (Vodon, Vodoun, Vodou, Voudou), evokes so many esoteric images of black magic, witchcraft, spells, and dolls enough to make anyone want to know more.
+In Bénin, a small country in West Africa, Voodoo is an official religion (along with Christianity and Islam), and it is now celebrated yearly in a national festival.
 The Voodoo religion is also practiced in neighboring Togo, Ghana, and Nigeria.
 Voodoo also traveled to the Americas, in Haiti, Louisiana, Cuba, and Brazil, where slaves from West Africa adapted it to their new environment, often having to keep its practice secret and mix it with Christian rituals.

 One of the most colorful voodoo ceremonies is the one that involves Zangbetos, the guardians of the night.
 According to the tradition, the Zangbetos, wearing a costume of heavy strands of raffia or other material dyed in colorful hues, fall into a trance and twirl, which enables their “bodies” to be inhabited by spirits who have special knowledge of the actions of people.
 The legend is that there are no humans under the costume, only spirits of the night.
 They are believed to be watching over people and their properties, tracking down criminals, and presenting them to the community to punish.
 I have to admit that the Zangbetos are somewhat intimidating.
 The children were afraid of them, and so was I when they started running in my direction.
 I hope they did not think I was a criminal.

-Every Voodoo priest I met made a point of telling me that the power of Voodoo is never used for harm; it is rooted in healing, doing good to others, and only used to help, never to hurt.
-So, don’t fear the voodoo dolls, which seems to have more to do with Hollywood than with Voodoo.
+Every Voodoo priest I met told me that the power of Voodoo is never used for harm; it is rooted in healing, doing good to others, and only used to help, never to hurt.
+So, don’t fear the voodoo dolls, which seem to have more to do with Hollywood than with Voodoo.